eclipse-openj9/openj9-docs/docs/xgc.md

   |---------------|----------------|------------------------------|
   | `<value>`     | [percentage]   | 1 for gencon, 2 for balanced |

 : The minimum percentage of time spent in local garbage collection pauses.
-For the `gencon` policy, this refers to the amount of time spent on the nursery area of the heap (scavenge operation).
-For the `balanced` policy, this refers to the amount of time spent on the eden regions of the heap (PGC operation).
+For the `gencon` policy, this refers to the amount of time spent in Scavenge operation (on the nursery area of the heap).
+For the `balanced` policy, this refers to the amount of time spent in PGC operations (mostly on the eden and young regions, but also some other regions for de-fragmentation purposes).

 : This option applies only to the `gencon` and `balanced` GC policies.